Brushcreek Falls RV Resort: Becoming the “destination” for vacations and staycations alike

 On an average weekend, Pierce says the resort is “completely booked,” with four cabins offered for those without RVs.

-The RV park has 50 spaces and four cabins on site, along with the 304 Speedway go-kart dirt track, 18-hole putt-putt mini-golfing, a gem mine, a public pool and splashpad.
+The RV park has 50 spaces and four cabins on site, 18-hole putt-putt mini-golfing, a gem mine, a public pool and splashpad.
 All amenities, excluding the pool and splashpad, are open and available for the public.

 Located less than an hour from the popular Hatfield-McCoy ATV Trails and a half hour from Winterplace Ski Resort, Brushcreek Falls RV Resort is in a prime location for outdoor enthusiasts.
 Nearby scenic Brush Creek Falls are a quick five-minute drive from the resort grounds.

 When Brushcreek Falls RV Resort was founded, Pierce says the goal was to be a “destination” vacation.
 But the Appalachian hospitality sets the resort hotspot apart.
 For visitors staying more than a day, Pierce and her staff give travel guides for local dining, shopping, and recreation in Mercer County.

 “We get a lot of good feedback, [especially] of the cleanliness, beauty of the park, and the friendly staff,” Pierce says.

 In scrolling through reviews left by guests online, the resort has a perfect score.

 In early March, one guest stopped en route to Ontario, Canada, highlighting the “easy access” and proximity of the resort to I-77, the “lovely” park and variety of amenities.
 Another local customer raved about the venue as a “perfect” space for a birthday party, writing, “Our community is so fortunate to have such a family friendly place to enjoy!”